Phillip-D-Shields/res701-journal/blogs/blog01.md

 > Truth changes as men change, and when truth becomes stable men will become dead, and the insect and the fire and the flood will become truth. ~Bukowski

-Bukowski was a brilliant writer that lived a rough and
+Bukowski was a brilliant writer that lived a rough and rather ugly lifestyle.
+I always appreciated the honesty of his writings, as brutal as they might sometimes be.
+The quote above illustrates that usually truth is relative to humans, similar to the idea that the victors write history books.
+And that historically, truth is volatile and constantly changing because people are quick to alter the truth to fit their own narratives for power, wealth, or prestige.
+If humanity were to go away, a stable truth would still exist in the reality of the natural world.
+Without humanity earth, fire, water, and all the elements of life would still exist, unmanipulated by humans.